socialbanks/docs/bithack2instructions.md

 * Please login using the user mlcardoso with password 123456
 * Provide the words:
-  virus decorate ahead sail hint buyer hollow smoke joke amused alert easy to retrieve data from the user account * mlcardoso*.
+  virus decorate ahead sail hint buyer hollow smoke joke amused alert easy to retrieve data from the user account **mlcardoso**.
-c.
-Click "History" and see that the transaction you performed earlier is displayed.
+* Click "History" and see that the transaction you performed earlier is displayed.
-d.
-Please logout
+* Please logout

 ### CREATING A NEW ACCOUNT